 From January 2019, this course will be offered free of tuition fees for eligible students under the Victorian government's Free TAFE for Priority Courses program, designed to reduce the financial barrier for students wanting to train in courses that lead to jobs in demand from Victorian employers.
 If you're eligible, the State Government will cover the full cost of your tuition fees for this course, saving you thousands of dollars.
 Other fees, such as materials and amenities, may still apply.
 Enquire here or call 9269 8400 to check your eligibility for this offer.

-Plant the seed for your future
+Planting the seeds to your future

-Be part of something
+Be part of something special

 Grow your skills in the horticulture industry

 The Certificate II in Horticulture will give you basic knowledge and skills in a broad range of competencies.
 Learn skills such as: